sigedu-org/website/_pages/bea/current.md

 The BEA 2021 workshop is co-located with the 2021 Conference of the European Chapter of the Association for Computational Linguistics or [EACL 2021](https://2021.eacl.org).
 To attend the workshop, you need to register on the conference website and choose the BEA workshop on the registration form.

 EACL 2021 workshop poster sessions will be hosted by Virtual Chair and will take place on the [gather.town](https://gather.town) platform.
-For more details, see the Virtual Chair [event page for EACL 2021](https://www.virtualchair.net/events/eacl-2021) and the [attendee guide](https://www.virtualchair.net/guide).
+The poster sessions for BEA will take place in Room 3 on the [EACL 2021 gather.town](https://www.virtualchair.net/events/eacl-2021).
+For more details, refer to the [attendee guide](https://www.virtualchair.net/guide).

 The Virtual Chair help desk staff will be monitoring the support inbox during the event, so any technical or troubleshooting questions from attendees should be sent to [help+eacl-2021@virtualchair.net](mailto:help+eacl-2021@virtualchair.net) instead of the workshop organizers to ensure the fastest possible response.